Council may establish Committees to assist with decision making, planning, facility management or to act in an advisory

 The Audit & Risk Committee provides reporting and appropriate advice and recommendations on matters relevant to our Charter in order to facilitate decision making by Council in relation to the discharge of its responsibilities.

-Members of the Audit & Risk Committee and their terms are: Mr Chris Badger - October 2023, Mr Tony Smith - February 2025, Ms Sarah Heath - October 2024. and 2 Councillors appointed annually (currently Councillor Garry Stephens and Councillor Marcus McKenzie).
+Members of the Audit & Risk Committee and their terms are: Mr Chris Badger - October 2023, Mr Tony Smith - February 2025, Ms Sarah Heath - October 2024 and two Councillors appointed annually (currently Councillor Garry Stephens and Councillor Gayle Maher).

 The Audit & Risk Committee Charter includes further information on the terms of reference and a list of duties and responsibilities.

 A Community Committee of Management is a group of volunteers who are elected to manage, operate and maintain a facility for the community in an efficient, effective and practical manner.
 This includes facilities such as halls, reserves and pavillions.

 Council recognises and supports the significant contribution made by community committees of management and their ability to: